Luciano Rodríguez: Neom

 On 10 September 2025, Rodríguez joined newly promoted Saudi Pro League club Neom on a five-year contract.
 He scored his first goal for the club on 27 September in a 3–2 league win against Al-Riyadh.

+Loan to Cruzeiro

+On 6 August 2026, Rodríguez returned to Brazil by joining top-division club Cruzeiro on a one-year loan.

 International career

 Rodríguez has represented Uruguay at various youth levels.
 In January 2023, he was named in Uruguay's squad for the 2023 South American U-20 Championship.
 He was then a part of the Uruguayan side that won the 2023 FIFA U-20 World Cup, having scored the winning goal in the final match against Italy.

 In June 2023, Rodríguez received his first call-up to the senior team for friendlies against Nicaragua and Cuba.
 In January 2024, he was named in Uruguay's squad for the 2024 CONMEBOL Pre-Olympic Tournament.
 He made his debut for the Uruguay national team on 23 March 2024 in a 1–1 draw against Basque Country.